jonpage/r-course/docs/06-boxplots-and-violins.md

 ## Assignment

-Create your own visualization of the SSA data using one of the above distribution visualizations.
+Create your own visualizations of the distribution of the `earnings` and `number` variables.